Grow Local OC Conference Delves into the Future of Urban Food Systems in Orange County and Beyond

 The conference provided ample opportunity for the local food champions, entrepreneurs, and advocates in Orange County to continue to strengthen their base of support to increase food access, improve health outcomes, and meet the demands of a thriving local food marketplace.

 The conference’s keynote was delivered by Karen Ross, Secretary of the California Department of Food and Agriculture.
 Secretary Ross delved into the importance of agriculture and local food systems in cities.
-She spoke about innovative agricultural systems and noted that modern farming and passionate local farmers are taking us from “calories to survive” to “nutrition to thrive.”
-She also spoke of the vital and necessary role that food plays in bridging the rural urban divide.
+She spoke about innovative agricultural systems and of the vital and necessary role that food plays in bridging the rural urban divide.
 “Food is a connector like no other,” she said.
 She also highlighted the state’s commitment to help small urban farmers succeed and become a viable component of the food system.

 Secretary Ross’s keynote was followed by a panel focused on ‘Connecting Stakeholders to Foster a Robust Local Food System’ in Orange County.
 The panel was moderated by Dwight Detter of Slow Money SoCal and featured panelists Kimi McAdam of Kaiser Permanente’s Nutrition Services department, Christina Hall of OC Food Access, Mark Lowry, Executive Director of OC Food Bank, and Farmer Glenn Tanaka of Tanaka Farms.
-The panel explored the connective tissues that align local stakeholders and enable them to foster a local food system predicated on impactful food policy, and shared community and economic development goals.
+The panel explored the common goals that align local stakeholders and enable them to foster a local food system predicated on impactful food policy.
 McAdam underscored the importance to Kaiser Permanente of sourcing sustainable local food.
-McAdam noted the hospital group is looking for solutions to source more local food, and said that “we’ve always worked with big distributors, but do we have to?”
+She noted that the hospital group is looking for solutions to source more local food and said that “we’ve always worked with big distributors, but do we have to?”
 Mark Lowry of the OC Food Bank noted that to really have an impact local farmers need to produce volume.
 Farmer Tanaka discussed the importance of agri-tourism and educational programs in helping to bolster the economic viability of his farm.

 A panel on ‘Community Development and Access to Healthy, Local Food’ followed.
 The panel, which was moderated by Rickey Smith of Urban Green focused on the value of food system-related community development tools, from farmers’ markets and community and school gardens to larger scale community food initiatives to feed and provide food security to those in need.
 Featured panelists included Megan Penn of Orange Home Grown, Sonora Ortiz of the Downtown Santa Ana Farmers’ Market, Jeremy Samson of Slow Food Orange County and Cultivate Together, and Tim Alderson of Solutions for Urban Agriculture.
 The panelists examined the importance of organizing the community to build a stronger food system.
 “If you are interested in ag, you need to be an activist,” said Slow Food Orange County’s Jeremy Samson.
 In stressing the community impact of farmers’ markets, Megan Penn of Orange Home Grown noted that “the farmers market feels like church to me.
 It creates community and a sense of place.”
 On the value of community farming efforts, Tim Alderson of Solutions for Urban Agriculture noted that “community gardens are valuable when the community values them.”